qualityshepherd/brine/posts/of_yarn_and_bone.md

 - ask vines to ensnare a foe
 - ask a flame to cage a foe

 #### Promises

-Promises are the simplest spells—like cantrips.
-Often dismissed as _cheap tricks_, their ephemeral quality leaves no lasting impression on the world.
-Yet they signify an unspoken agreement; a remnant from the bond between mage and world.
-Any mage worth their socks should be able to cast these simple, ephemeral spells without rolling.
+Promises are the simplest spells.
+Often dismissed as cheap tricks, a clever mage uses them to great effect.
+Ephemeral by nature, they leave no lasting mark on the world, yet they signify an unspoken agreement between mage and world.
+Small favors between neighbors.
+Any mage worth their socks should be able to cast these without rolling.

+**Examples:**
+- Turn dust to fog
+- Silence footsteps
+- Obscure in shadow
+- Carry a whisper on the wind
+- Amplify a voice
+- Spark a candle

 #### Casting Spells

-More advanced spells demand a `Totem`—something physical of the world and a representation of the intended outcome.
-A piece of something remembers the whole: blood knows the blade, a stone recalls its wall, hair is still _of_ its owner.
-While a `Totem` should ideally resonate with the desired effect, substitutions are possible.
-Salt is renowned for warding off malevolent energies, but alternatives like chalk or even ground coffee may serve adequately.
-Casting also requires speech and the mage's touch.
+Advanced spells require a `Totem`: something you can physically touch that connects you to what you're petitioning; a relationship.

+Touch the thing itself: a vine to ensnare, sand to shift, fire to envelop.
+Or something that remembers the whole: blood remembers the blade, stone recalls the wall, hair remains of its owner, a dead flower knows death.
+Can't reach the moon?
+The ocean's tides may introduce you.

+Casting requires speech and your touch.

 **Example Totems:**
-- bark from a hanging tree
-- a stone from an enemy's castle
-- any manner of items found in an apothecary
+- Stone remembers the wall
-- a king's slipper
+- A king's slipper knows the king intimately
-- a coin from a beggar's cup
+- Dead flowers know death
+- Saliva carries a language.
+Share it to bridge tongues
+- A hanging tree knows how to take life
+- Ash remembers the fire

 **To Cast**, roll `2d6` (or `3d6` for `Legendary Name`):
 - The higher die determines success (see #DICE)